acdc-digital/solomon-Desktop-App/README.md

 Once cloned ensure you have pnpm installed (if not already): npm install -g pnpm

 1. pnpm install
+2. (spinup Convex bakcend for dev/ build to run) npx convex dev
-2. **Optional development mode:** pnpm run dev
+3. **Optional development mode:** pnpm run dev
-3. pnpm run build
+4. pnpm run build
-4. pnpm run start
+5. pnpm run start
+6. (note) New dependencies may require the additon of: --legacy-peer-deps

 **Note:** currently we're using 'electron-builder' which provides some advanced functionality that will be more important later on during development. electron-builder is a popular alternative for generating more advanced binaries/installers (like .dmg, .exe/NSIS, .AppImage, .deb etc.).
 The pitfall is that the builder takes a little longer but it works none-the-less.
 **Note2:** I've temporarilty disabled the "prestart": "npm run build" to avoid generating a completely fresh build every time simply to expedite the above concern.